Saturday, February 24, 2018

 the Buffalo newspaper correspondent wrote in 1907.
 (CLICK ON IMAGES TO ENLARGE.)

-Even in the summer of 1907 -- nearly 45 years after Antietam -- battle damage was apparent in Sharpsburg, Md., and the immediate surrounding area.
-Assigned to write a feature about the battlefield that year, a Buffalo Evening News correspondent easily found effects of artillery strikes on the Dunker Church, bullet marks on Burnside Bridge, and "great gaping apertures made in the gables" of houses in town.
+Even in the summer of 1907 — nearly 45 years after the fighting at Antietam — a visitor could still spot battle damage in Sharpsburg, Md., and the immediate surrounding area.
+Assigned to write a feature about the battlefield that year, a Buffalo Evening News correspondent easily found effects of artillery strikes on the Dunker Church, bullet marks on Burnside Bridge and "great gaping apertures made in the gables" of houses in town.

 "It is not due to the shiftlessness on the part of the people that these have not been repaired.
-No, indeed!" the correspondent wrote about war damage in the village from the Sept.
-17, 1862, battle.
+No, indeed!" the correspondent wrote about war damage in the village from the battle on Sept.
+17, 1862.
 "With them those shot holes are well nigh sacred and they have no other reasons for preserving them but that you and I and our children and children's children may see them when we come."

 Eager to serve a readership that included many Civil War veterans, the Evening News devoted nearly a full page to its Antietam account, which included seven photos and an illustration.
 The lengthy feature story didn't include a byline for the reporter, who made several errors.
 But before you declare it "fake news," read the story and decide for yourself: